Summer internships - 3 months

 This scheme is aimed at PhD students wanting to work in a specific area of research or development that Riverlane has a current focus on.

-Details of this year's proposed projects cover quantum-relevant topics in control systems, calibration, error correction, algorithms, chemistry and software development.
-Please indicate your preferred project or area of interest on application.
+Previous proposed projects cover quantum-relevant topics in control systems, calibration, error correction, algorithms, chemistry and software development.

 PhD internships typically run outside the summer months.